Our News items

 Home Learning Update

-There is now work available on the website Home Learning Tab for all classes.
+Work will remain available throughout the summer on the Penkford School website Home Learning Tab for all classes.
 In addition there are online learning tabs for -:

 - BBC Bitesize Online Learning